observatoriet mats söderlund cover

 OBSERVATORIET – THE OBSERVATORY

-The Observatory is Mats Söderlund’s first novel, a story with the same linguistic responsiveness and power that characterizes his poetry.
+THE OBSERVATORY IS Mats Söderlund’s first novel, a story with the same linguistic responsiveness and power that characterises his poetry.

 Söderlund writes sensitively and with psychological insight and thereby succeeds in portraying boyhood (and the road to manhood) in a significantly more multilayered and complex manner than the simplistic image of the previous decades.